eclipse-ecal/ecal/doc/rst/applications/sys/sys_overview.rst

     The task will be killed by means of the operating system.

     If you ever tend to use this option, you should consider writing better tasks.
-    It is usually advisable to make the task handle it's own error and not kill and restart it.
+    It is usually advisable to make the task handle its own error and not kill and restart it.

 .. _applications_sys_runner: